-We provide more information about how the Selling Holders may sell their securities the section of this prospectus entitle #thm of Distribution."
+We provide more information about how the Selling Holders may sell their securities the section of this prospectus entitle #thin of Distribution."
 We have agreed to bear all of the expenses incurred in connection with the registration of these securities.
-The Selline Holders will now or assume underwriting fees, discounts and commissions or similar charges, if any, incurred in the sale of securities by them.
+The Selling Holders will pay or assume underwriting fees, discounts and commissions or similar charges, if any, incurred in the sale of securities by them.

 This prospectus also relates to the issuance by us of up to an aggregate of 26,650,000 shares of Common Stock that may be issued upon exercise of the Warrants (as defined herein).
 We would receive the proceeds from any exercise of any Warrants for cash, and we could receive up to an aggregate of approximately \$306.5 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
 The Warrants include 9,400,000 Private Placement Warrants and 17,250,000 Public Warrants, each of which has an exercise price of \$11.50 per share of Common Stock.
 We believe the likelihood that Warrant Holders will exercise the Warrants, and therefore the amount of proceeds that we would receive from such exercises, depends on the trading price of our Common Stock.
-On March 22, 2023, the closing price of our Common Stock as \$4.75 per share.
+On April 6, 2023, the closing price of our Common Stock was \$4.58 per share.
 For so long as the market price of our Common Stock is below the exercise price of our Warrants (\$11.50 per share), our Warrants remain "out-of-the-money," and our Warrant Holders are unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
-There can be no assurance that our Warrants will be in the money prior to their January 24, 2028 expiration date, and therefore we may not receive any proceeds from the exercise of Warrants to fund our operations.
-We expect to use any net proceeds from the exercise of the Warrants for general corporate purposes.
-See the section of this prospectus entitled "Use of Proceeds."
-To the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.
+There can be no assurance that our Warrants will be in the money prior to their January 24, 2028 expiration date, and therefore we may not receive any proceeds from the exercise of warrants to fund our operations.
+We expect to use any net proceeds from the extent that any of the Warrants are exercised on a "cashless basis," we will not receive any proceeds upon such exercise.